cozy/cozy-notes/README.md

 $ yarn install
 ```

-:pushpin: If you use a node environment wrapper like [nvm] or [ndenv], don't forget to set your local node version before doing a `yarn install`.
+:pushpin: If you use a node environment wrapper like [nvm] or [ndenv], don't forget to set your local node version to >= 12 before doing a `yarn install`.

 Cozy's apps use a standard set of _npm scripts_ to run common tasks, like watch, lint, test, build…